reduxframework/redux-framework/readme.txt

 = Why doesn't this plugin do anything? =

-Redux is an options framework... in other words, it's not designed to do anything on its own!
-You can however activate a demo mode to see how it works.
+Redux is an option framework... in other words, it's not designed to do anything on its own!
+You can, however, activate a demo mode to see how it works.

 = How can I learn more about Redux? =